The Ultimate Drift Starter Guide for Sales Teams

 To change your status, click on your avatar in the bottom left:

-When a conversation comes in and no one is On-Call, the conversation will go unassigned.
-These conversations will exist either in the "Open" or "Unassigned" queue.
+When a conversation comes in and no one is in the catch-all rule, the conversation will go unassigned.
+These conversations will exist either in the "Open" or "No Participants" queue.

 Operating Out of Your Queue